George Hotz: Sony lawsuit

 On December 29, 2010, hacking group fail0verflow did a presentation at the 27th Chaos Communications Congress where they exposed a mistake of Sony in their usage of ECDSA signatures without publishing the corresponding private key.
 This key was used by Sony to prevent piracy.
 On January 2, 2011, Hotz posted a copy of the private key of the PlayStation 3 on his website.
 These keys were later removed from his website as a result of legal action by Sony against fail0verflow and Hotz.
 In response to his continued publication of PS3 exploit information, Sony filed on January 11, 2011, for an application for a temporary restraining order (TRO) against him in the US District Court of Northern California.

 Hotz published his commentary on the case, including a song about the "disaster" of Sony.
 Sony in turn has demanded that social media sites, including YouTube, hand over IP addresses of people who visited Geohot's social pages and videos, the latter being the case only for those who "watched the video and 'documents reproducing all records or usernames and IP addresses that have posted or published comments in response to the video".

-PayPal granted Sony access to Geohot's PayPal account, and the judge of the case granted Sony permission to view the IP addresses of everyone who visited geohot.com.
+PayPal granted Sony access to Geohot's PayPal account contribution transactions, and the judge of the case granted Sony permission to view the IP addresses of everyone who visited geohot.com.
 In April 2011, it was revealed that Sony and Hotz had settled the lawsuit out of court, on the condition that Hotz would never again resume any hacking work on Sony products.

 Android

 In June 2014, Hotz published a root exploit software hack for Samsung Galaxy S5 devices used in the US market.
-The exploit is built around the CVE-2014-3153 vulnerability, which was discovered by hacker Pinkie Pie, and it involves an issue in the Futex subsystem that in turn allows for privilege escalation.
+The exploit is built around the CVE-2014-3153 vulnerability, which was discovered by hacker Pinkie Pie, and it involves an issue in the futex subsystem that in turn allows for privilege escalation.
 The exploit, known as towelroot, was designated as a "one-click Android rooting tool".

 Although originally released for the Verizon Galaxy S5, the root exploit was made compatible with most Android devices available at that time.
 For example, it was tested and found to work with the AT&T Galaxy S5, Nexus 5, and Galaxy S4 Active.
 Updates continued to be applied to the root exploit to increase its capabilities with other devices running Android.
 Updates to the Android operating system closed the source of the exploit.
 Samsung officially responded to the towelroot exploit by releasing updated software designed to be immune from the exploit.